-Visit the Connect page for an easy, downloadable press kit.
+Visit the Connect page for a downloadable press kit.

 Janet Horvath, the Minnesota Orchestra’s associate principal cello from 1980 to 2012, is a lifelong performing classical musician, soloist, and speaker.
 She has appeared as soloist with orchestra, and has performed in recital and chamber music throughout the United States, Canada, Europe, and Asia.
 “Ms. Horvath’s outgoing musical personality and passionate intensity flavors every aspect of her musicianship, and draws from her instrument a tone, which has the texture and feeling of rich golden honey…”

 She earned her master’s degree in music performance from Indiana University.
 Since leaving the orchestra, Janet has focused on her writing and in November of 2017, she completed her MFA in creative writing from Hamline University, Saint Paul, MN.
-Horvath is the author of Playing (less) Hurt—An Injury Prevention Guide for Musicians published by Amadeus Press (Hal Leonard Performing Arts Publishing Group), and is considered a pioneer and authority in the area of the medical problems of performing artists.
+Horvath is the author of her new narrative nonfiction book The Cello Still Sings—A Generational Story of the Holocaust and of the Transformational Power of Music and Playing (less) Hurt—An Injury Prevention Guide for Musicians published by Amadeus Press (Hal Leonard Performing Arts Publishing Group), and is considered a pioneer and authority in the area of the medical problems of performing artists.
 Initially self-published, her book won a gold medal at the 2009 IPPY awards and is still in print.

 As a child of Holocaust survivors, Janet was haunted by the eerie hush surrounding her parents’ experiences.
 Music, a constant mollifying presence, offset the disquiet of her childhood.
 After decades of secrets, Janet was able to unearth the mysteries of her parents’ deeply hidden traumas, and since then, the burdens and responsibilities of her heritage have shaped her life.

 Through writing and musical performances, she creates restorative conversations, offers spiritual sustenance, and explores music’s life-bringing and healing power like her father did before her.
 In the age of fast-moving news, despite our best efforts, uncertainty and divisiveness prevail.
-Janet hopes to counteract the consequences of intolerance, and with her new book in progress Piercing the Silence, she endeavors to stimulate dialogue about inequality and the ramifications of intolerance, especially now that the Holocaust generation is almost gone.
+Janet hopes to counteract the consequences of intolerance.